|Learn how to arrange a feature story to raise awareness about community issues and related initiatives.|

 - Be attentive to all the parts of the interview.
 At times, the most important question for the story may be buried in the interview.

-The reporter is probably going to use a tape recorder to enhance the accuracy of the story.
-Reporters will usually ask for permission to use a tape recorder and once you grant the permission, be extra careful with what you say.
+The reporter is probably going to use a recorder to enhance the accuracy of the story.
+Reporters will usually ask for permission to use a recorder and once you grant the permission, be extra careful with what you say.
 Behave as if you're being recorded, whether you are or not.
-Don't be frightened and silenced by a tape recorder, though.
-Speak naturally, and give it a break when it's necessary to change tape sides.
+Don't be frightened and silenced by a recorder, though.
+Speak as naturally as possible.

 Remember that what you want is to grab the readers' or spectators' attention.
 To do that, the simplest ways are the best.
 Keep your sentences short, your introduction brief and to the point, and your approach straightforward.
 Don't bore the listener and don't digress too much.